 “Ipoa assures Kenyans of utmost commitment to its mandate through undertaking independent, impartial and fair investigations,” she added.

-But rogue officers are alleged to have broken through the gate of one of the hostels and threw teargas canisters into the rooms.
+But rogue officers are alleged to have broken through the gate of one of the hostels and thrown teargas canisters into the rooms.

-The incident elicited angry reactions from members of the public across the country.
+The incident elicited angry reactions from the public across the country.